 MALAGA VERSUS BARCELONA: WHICH IS BETTER FOR TRAVEL?

 Because no, Barcelona isn’t near Malaga or the Costa del Sol.
 They are about 10 hours drive apart.
 Or 1 hour 40 minutes flight.
-Think it this way: flying from Barcelona to Malaga is just 10 minutes longer.
+Think it this way: flying from Barcelona to Malaga is just 10 minutes longer than flying to Paris.
 So don’t plan to go from Barcelona to Malaga for the day.
 Unless you have at least two full days in each city, your trip will be too rushed.
 You’ll need to choose to go to either Malaga or Barcelona if your visit to Spain is less than 4 days.

 But first, a few things to consider.
 Malaga is located in the South of Spain, and the weather there is warmer.
 The center of Malaga is smaller than Barcelona and most sites are located within a short walk from each other.
 Instead, in Barcelona you are more likely to be using subway or taxis to get to different tourist areas.
 But it’s easier to get to Barcelona because it features a busy international airport with direct flights to most top airports around the world, and the ride to the city from the airport is a mere half an hour.